Specialty Services

 Sometimes, however, a person’s nervous system may become “stuck” in this survival mechanism.
 This can happen when the body hasn’t had an opportunity to return to a state of calm, such as when someone is in a constant environment with ongoing emotional or physical threats.
 This occurs quite often in environments we don’t have much control over, especially in early life.

 The good news is that therapy with a qualified mental health professional who understands anxiety and the body can help.
-Therapy can re-teach the body how to get out of hyperarousal mode and feel safe again.
-In other words, it can help the nervous system become “unstuck” from survival mode.
+Therapy can re-teach the nervous system to return to calm, reduce stress, and help you feel more in control.

 Signs and symptoms that suggest therapy may be helpful include:

-Bottom line: If anxiety is now interfering with your daily functioning—at work, school, in relationships, or personal life—reaching out to a mental health professional may be beneficial.
+Bottom line: If anxiety is now interfering with how you want to live your life (at work, school, in relationships, or personal life), reaching out to a mental health professional may be beneficial.

 Eye-Movement Desensitization and Reprocessing (EMDR)